Scalable high-dimensional Bayesian varying coefficient models with unknown within-subject covariance: Introduction

-NVC models (\ref{varyingcoefficientmodel}) arise in many real applications.
-A prominent example is in longitudinal data analysis where we aim to model the response for the $i$th experimental subject at $n_i$ different time points \cite{HooverRiceWuYang1998}.
-NVC models can also be used for functional data analysis where we wish to model smooth functional responses $y_i(t), i=1, \ldots, n,$ varying over a continuum $t \in \mathcal{T}$ \cite{Rice2004}.
-See \cite{HastieTibshirani1993, FanZhang2008} for examples of applications of these models.
+NVC models \eqref{varyingcoefficientmodel} arise in many real applications.
+A prominent example is in longitudinal data analysis where we aim to model the response for the $i$th experimental subject at $m_i$ different time points \citep{HooverRiceWuYang1998}.
+NVC models can also be used for functional data analysis where the objective is to model functional responses $y_i(t), i=1, \ldots, n,$ varying over a continuum $t \in \mathcal{T}$ \citep{Rice2004}. \citet{HastieTibshirani1993} and \citet{FanZhang2008} provide some further examples of applications of these models.
+Under \eqref{varyingcoefficientmodel}, the primary aim is to estimate and conduct inference for the varying coefficients $\beta_k(t), k = 1, \ldots, p$.

+There has been extensive frequentist work on fitting NVC models.
+Typical approaches to fitting \eqref{varyingcoefficientmodel} use local polynomial kernel smoothing \citep{FanZhang2000, WuChiang2000} or basis expansions \citep{HuangWuZhou2004, QuLi2006, XueQu2012} to estimate the varying coefficients.
+Bayesian approaches to NVC models have also been developed. \citet{LiuBobbHennGenningsSchnaasTellezRojoBellingerAroraWrightCoull2018} and \citet{GuhaniyogiLiSavitskySrivastava2022} endow the varying coefficients with a Gaussian process (GP) prior. \citet{BillerFahrmeir2001} and \citet{HuangLiNottFengNgWong2015} use splines to model the $\beta_k(t)$'s in \eqref{varyingcoefficientmodel} and place multivariate normal priors on the groups of basis coefficients. \citet{LiWangLiWu2015} use a scale-mixture of a multivariate normal distribution as a prior to shrink groups of basis coefficients towards zero. \citet{DeshpandeBaiBalocchiStarlingWeiss2020} use Bayesian additive regression trees (BART) to model the varying coefficients.